 Bring the natural world to life!
-Fantastic opportunities for geography, geology and ecology graduates to work in areas of outstanding natural beauty across the South Coast of England, and Isle of Wight.
+Fantastic opportunities for geography, geology and ecology graduates to work in an area of outstanding natural beauty on the Jurassic Coast.

 PGL offers residential Field Studies courses to primary, secondary and A Level guests.
 Using your knowledge from your Environmental Science, Geology, Geography or other relevant degree, you'll work with a group of up to 12 children or teenagers, taking sole responsibility for their Field Studies sessions.
 With the centre and surrounding areas of scientific interest as their classroom, your group will have the chance to search for freshwater invertebrates, dress up as historical characters or discover fossils of organisms that sunk into the Jurassic mud over 160 million years ago!